nibbula/yew/README.md

 We are trying to cover mostly the space which is system calls, and some slightly higher level things that would be in a C library.
 There are many many other things in an operating system which this should probably never cover.
-Also, we are only adding things that are needed by the "village".
-We are not adding things for completeness.
+Also, we are only adding things that are needed by the "town".
+We are mostly not adding things for completeness.

 ##### How to use it.